Kitchen Nightmares

-Kitchen Nightmares, known in the UK as Ramsay's Kitchen Nightmares USA, is an American reality television series originally broadcast on Fox, in which chef Gordon Ramsay is invited by the owners to spend a week with a failing restaurant in an attempt to revive the business.
+Kitchen Nightmares, also known in the UK as Ramsay's Kitchen Nightmares USA, is an American reality television series originally broadcast on Fox, in which chef Gordon Ramsay is invited by the owners to spend a week with a failing restaurant in an attempt to revive the business.
 Produced by ITV Studios America, it is based on the British show Ramsay's Kitchen Nightmares.

-The show premiered September 19, 2007, on Fox.
+The show originally premiered September 19, 2007, on Fox.
 On June 23, 2014, Ramsay announced that he was ending the series; the final episode aired on September 12 that year.
 In June 2018, Gordon Ramsay's 24 Hours to Hell and Back, a series similar to Kitchen Nightmares albeit with a shorter timeline, premiered on Fox.
 In May 2023, Fox announced that the show would re-enter production for an eighth season, which premiered on September 25, 2023.
 The show's ninth season began airing on January 7, 2025.
+On May 11, 2026, the show was renewed for a tenth season, which premiered on July 21, 2026.